yukthaayyagari/YukthaAyyagari_BSE_Template_Portfolio/index.md

 - [Example 1](https://trashytuber.github.io/YimingJiaBlueStamp/)
 - [Example 2](https://sviatil0.github.io/Sviatoslav_BSE/)
 - [Example 3](https://arneshkumar.github.io/arneshbluestamp/)

+STARTER PROJECT:
+As a starter project, I chose to build the Retro Arcade Game Console.
+I chose this project because I love gaming in my free time.
+The games included in the kit are Tetris, snakes, race cars, space invaders, and slot machines.
+There are several components in this console, and they’re listed in the section: Components Used.
+A vital piece is the microcontroller as it drives the other functions.
+The main concept of this project is the microcontroller can detect when a key is pressed and decide accordingly.

+The games are displayed on the LED (Light Emitting Diode) DOT MATRIX module.
+Data is sent to the module through control signals from the microcontroller, defining which LEDs should be on or off.
+More details in the section below.

+Below is a picture of the labeled features on the starter project:

 To watch the BSE tutorial on how to create a portfolio, click here.